Garics2000/ui-test/README.md

 gradle clean testAll
 ```

-There is possible to view the test progress in "live" mode via **Selenoid UI**:
+There is possible to view the test progress in "live" mode via **Selenoid UI** (http://localhost:8080):
 ![live-selenoid](images/selenoid-live-view.gif?raw=true "Live test progress view in Selenoid")

 #### 5. Get the test report